 Once you get the hang of it, I highly recommend picking up a second social network as well, to expand your availability across your audiences.

-If you are developing a service, or a SaaS product or anything else that can be shared online and claimed instantly by users from all over the world, then start thinking immediately what your contest could look like.
+If you are developing a service, a SaaS product, or anything else that can be shared online and claimed instantly by users, then start thinking immediately about what your contest could look like.

 Another benefit of this recommended strategy is that getting a satisfied customer with crazy after-sales service is the best for you as it generates positive word of mouth for your brand in the industry.

 Making a good impression on the winners of your contest will earn you positive reviews.